thehubbard/esa-pyxel/docs/source/background/running_modes.rst

 - **Observation mode**: multiple exposure pipelines looping over a range of model or detector parameters (sensitivity analysis),
 - **Calibration mode**: optimize model or detector parameters to fit target data sets using a user-defined fitness function/figure of merit (model fitting, instrument optimization),

+Results for all three running modes have the form of multidimensional datasets, provided by the Python library `Xarray <https://docs.xarray.dev/en/stable/>`_ :cite:p:`xarray`.
+Datasets can for example store detector data at different readout times in the case of exposure mode, detector data at a different model or detector parameters in the case of observation modes, and simulated data and calibrated model parameters in the case of calibration mode.

 .. image:: _static/running_modes.png
     :scale: 30%
     :alt: ccd_pipeline